Insights Payroll

 The WPS file format is unforgiving by design, and honestly that’s the point of it.
 A SIF that looks correct can still reject for a reason buried six fields deep in an agent bank specification nobody on the employer side has ever opened.
 The firms that file cleanly month after month put their effort into live master data that mirrors MoHRE, a pre-flight validation routine that catches errors before upload, and a same-day protocol that closes the loop on every reject within 24 hours.
 Skip any one of those and the next cycle tells you which one you skipped.

 Pair the WPS function with monthly accounting and bookkeeping so the payroll register reconciles to the GL every close, and with corporate tax services so payroll-related deductions and end-of-service liabilities are correctly recognised for tax.
-For a deeper buyer-side view of outsourced UAE payroll, read our payroll outsourcing buyer guide.
+For the wider rules behind the file — thresholds, timing and penalties — read our WPS salary UAE explainer; for the HR document that reconciles to the same salary breakdown, see our salary certificate format guide.
+And for a deeper buyer-side view of outsourced UAE payroll, read our payroll outsourcing buyer guide.

-Velmont Crest is a DED-licensed UAE accounting firm with eight years of practice experience providing advisory and processing support across the full payroll cycle — WPS processing, SIF preparation, gratuity accrual and end-of-service settlement — for mainland and free zone businesses.
+Velmont Crest is a DED-licensed UAE accounting firm providing advisory and processing support across the full payroll cycle — WPS processing, SIF preparation, gratuity accrual and end-of-service settlement — for mainland and free zone businesses.
 Read more on our insights hub or get in touch via our contact page.

 Disclaimer: Velmont Crest is a DED-licensed accounting firm providing advisory, preparation and compliance support services.
 We are not a regulated payroll bureau or labour law firm.
 The WPS file specification and MoHRE rules change frequently — verify all field formats with your agent bank, current MoHRE circulars and the Central Bank framework before acting, and consult a licensed legal professional for advice specific to your circumstances.